concur/developer.concur.com/_includes/api-reference-deprecated/version-one/quick-expense/quick-expense-resource.markdown

 https://www.concursolutions.com/api/expense/expensereport/v1.0/quickexpense
 ```

 A basic expense with minimal fields.
 Can be added to expense reports from within Concur.
-Documentation for the v3.0 resource is [here](/api-reference/expense/quick-expense/index.html).

 **Works With These Concur Products**

 * **Expense** for Concur Professional/Premium
 * **Expense** for Concur Standard

-For v3.0 documentation, go [here][1].
+For v3.0 documentation, go [here](/api-reference/expense/quick-expense/index.html).

 **Headers**